-Education and educational travel is immensely important.
+Education and educational travel are immensely important.
 You don't even have to travel far to find spectacular learning opportunities.
 Your students, kids, and other youngsters (and even you) will learn oodles of information while having the time of their lives on these trips.

 New England: The educational experiences you're looking for abound in New England.
 They are certainly very easy to find in the land that birthed the United States almost 250 years ago.
 No matter the average age and grade of your traveling students, there are wonderful sites, landmarks, memorials, and museums to explore in the Northeast.
 Philadelphia, Boston, New York, and more all have direct ties to the Revolutionary War and Colonial America.